 Over the years, baculoviruses have been reported from a variety of different species of invertebrates.
-However, the only welldocumented hosts are Diptera.
-Hymenoptera. and Lepidoptera.
-Convincing documentation has been reported for occluded virions resembling NPVs in a caddis fly (Trichoptera) [15] and a occluded species [16, 17].
-An baculovirus-like virus was also reported for a thysanuran, but it did not appear to affect its host and transmission studies failed [18].
-Baculoviruses have also been reported from Orthoptera [19], but later these were classified as pox viruses, and from Coleoptera, but these are normally not occluded and were later placed in an unassigned category.
-Reports of infection of other insects, e.g., a coleopteran [20] could not be confirmed (Rohrmann, unpublished). addition, there is a report of a baculovirus infecting a neuropteran [21].
+However. the only documented hosts are Diptera, Hymenoptera, and Lepidoptera.
+Convincing documentation has been reported for occluded virions resembling NPVs in a caddis fly (Trichoptera) (15) and a shrimp species (16, 17) (see below).
+An occluded baculovirus-like virus was also reported for a thysanuran, but it did not appear to affect its host transmission studies failed Baculoviruses have also been reported from Orthoptera (19), but later these were classified as pox viruses, and from Coleoptera, but these are normally not occluded and were included with the nudiviruses (20).
+Reports of infection of other insects, e.g., a coleopteran (21) could not be confirmed (Rohrmann, unpublished).
+In addition, there is a report of a baculovirus infecting a neuropteran (22).
 However, the infection occurred under laboratory conditions, where neuropterans were fed on lepidoptera that had died of an NPV infection.
 Consequently, the neuropterans were likely heavily contaminated from their food source, and although they appeared to die of an NPV infection, they were probably exposed to an unusually high virus dose.
 Naturally infected Neuroptera have not been documented.
-An example of the distribution of baculoviruses in insects that has been reported in the literature [22] is shown in Table 1.1.
+An example of the distribution of baculoviruses in insects that has been reported in the literature (23) is shown in Table 1.
 These numbers should be viewed with caution because many of the reports could be of the same virus infecting different species.
 However, they do give a good general overview of the likely distribution of baculoviruses.
 Of particular note is that GVs are confined to the Lepidoptera.
 In addition, all the hymenopteran hosts belong to a suborder called Symphyta that are comprised of sawflies (named because their ovipositor resembles a saw and in some species is used to cut into plants for egg deposition).
-Sawflies resemble Lepidoptera; they have herbivorous, caterpillar-like larvae and are distinct from the other hymenopteran suborder, Apocrita, which includes bees, ants, and wasps.
+Sawflies resemble Lepidoptera; they have herbivorous, caterpillar-like larvae and are distinct from the other hymenopteran suborder.
+Apocrita, which includes bees, ants, and wasps.

-Table 1.1.
-Distribution of baculoviruses in insect orders [22].
+Table 1.
+Distribution1 of baculoviruses in insect orders (23)

 Insect orders NPVs GVs

 Diptera 27

 Hymenoptera (Symphyta) 30

 Lepidoptera 456 148

-Indicates the number of species that have been
+1 Indicates the number of sp ecies that have been

 reported to be infected

-Other defining features of the Baculoviridae: a virus encoded RNA polymerase addition to invertebrate hosts, circular, supercoiled double-stranded DNA genomes, rodshaped enveloped nucleocapsids, and the production of occluded virions, an additional defining feature of baculoviruses is that they encode their own RNA polymerase.
+Other defining features of the Baculoviridae: a virus encoded RNA polymerase

+In addition to invertebrate hosts, circular, supercoiled double-stranded DNA genomes, rodshaped enveloped nucleocapsids, and the production of occluded virions, an additional defining feature of baculoviruses is that they encode their own RNA polymerase.
 The core enzyme is composed of four subunits and functions in the transcription of late promoters that are initiated within a novel sequence element (see Chapter 6).
 Whereas other DNA viruses of eukaryotes encode their own polymerase, e.g., poxviruses, they replicate in the cytoplasm and therefore do not have access to the host cell transcriptional apparatus located in nuclei.
 Baculoviruses, in contrast, exploit the host cell transcriptional system for expressing their early genes, but after initiation of DNA replication they are dependent upon their own RNA polymerase for transcription of their late and very late genes.